jonhartm/SI507_FinalProject/README.md

 ##### Data Limitations
 In order to load data within a reasonable period of time, not all data is collected from the sources:
   * The Movies Dataset uses the smaller "ratings_small.csv" file, which contains a subset of about 100,000 reviews rather than the full "ratings.csv" with around 26,000,000.
 (Adds about 2 minutes to load)
-  * The full "credits.csv" contains the full cast and crew for around 50,000 movies.
+  * The full "credits.csv" from Kaggle contains the full cast and crew for around 50,000 movies and is about 185mb.
 The standalone python file "createsmallcredits.py" selects a subset of around 200 films based on a SQL statement and outputs that subset to "small_credits.csv".
 (Adds about an hour to load)
-  * Pulling data on all 50,000 films from the Open Movie Database would take far too long.
-Instead, review scores, ratings, and poster images are selected from the most highly rated films, most commonly rated films, and films which have won at least one Academy Award. *(see line 37 in load_OMDBAPI.py)*
+  * Pulling data on all 50,000 films from the Open Movie Database would take far too long, and as a free user we're limited to 1,000 API calls per day.
+Instead, review scores, ratings, and poster images are selected from the most highly rated films, most commonly rated films, and films which have won at least one Academy Award. *(see line 37 in load_OMDBAPI.py)* If the user accesses a page that does not have information from the OMDB API, an attempt is made to fetch that data.
+It will be added to the cache file and the database, but any data retrieved this way will not appear after a new database initialization.

 ### Code Structure:
 Files prefixed with "init_" and "load_" are responsible for creating and loading data into the database.